NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 - Click Submit

 Requesting Data Deletion via File

-If you choose not to integrate via other supported methods, you can request deletes via file.
+If you choose not to integrate via other supported methods, you can request to have a RTBF pipeline set up for you.
 All requests collected through files process daily, so the system will not register the request until after daily jobs have processed.

 Bridge Key Format: